420blaze420/tape0002/README.md

 * No guest users will be permitted on the network.

 #### VLAN integration
+* Multiple network segmentations exist seperating departments via VLANs.
-* The new wireless network configuration must be integrated with the companys current VLAN configuration.
+* The new wireless network configuration must be integrated with the company's current VLAN configuration.

 #### Support for the expected number of users and devices
 * The new network must be able to support all 754 employees using internet services simultaneously.